theKashey/restate/README.md

-import reduxRestate from 'redux-restate'; // to low-level redux manupulations import reactReduxRestate from 'react-redux-restate'; // to work with multiple stores import reactReduxFocus from 'react-redux-focus'; // to focus a lens on a single store
+import reduxRestate from 'redux-restate'; // to low-level redux manupulations import reactReduxRestate from 'react-redux-restate'; // to work with multiple stores import reactReduxFocus from 'react-redux-focus'; // to focus a lens on a single store import reactReduxLoop from 'react-redux-loop'; // to call React from Redux import reactSemaphore from 'react-redux-semaphore'; // to create *suspense*
 ```

 ## The problem